A guide to Danish work culture

 same.

-The Danes communicate very direct and honestly.
-They do not small talk that much and like to
+The Danes communicate very directly and honestly.
+They do not small-talk that much and like to

 go directly to the case.
-It might seem a bit unpolite in the beginning, but it is not meant to be
+It might seem a bit impolite in the beginning, but it is not meant to be

 disagree, but we must use our freedom of speech to learn more about each other and share our